uploadcare/client-suspense/readme.md

 [![Build Status][build-img]][build-link]
 [![NPM version][npm-img]][npm-link]

-> A hacky way to use the React Suspense in production now.
+> A hacky way to start using React Suspense in production.

-> [▶ Demo Sandbox][gatsby-demo]

-In short, Suspense allows you to defer rendering part of your application tree until some condition is met (for example, data from an endpoint or a resource is loaded).
+In short, Suspense allows you to defer rendering part of your application tree until some condition is met (for example, some data are loaded).

-While the React Suspense is still in experimental mode and not suitable for production, the package provides and easy-to-use production-ready alternative.
+While React Suspense is still in experimental mode and not suitable for production, this package provides an easy-to-use production-ready alternative.

-**Note: This library comes untranspiled**.
-It means, if you want to support IE11, make sure you transpile `node_modules`. → [Read More][es6-debate] ←
+**Note**, this library comes untranspiled.
+It means, if you want to support IE11, make sure you transpile `node_modules`.
+[Learn more][es6-debate].

 ## Install